nayzflux/avermate/README.md

 - [ ] Display a streak score (core implementation + refer to Figma for ideas).

 ### User Settings & Personalization
-- [ ] Allow users to change profile picture;
 - [ ] Add alternative design options, and ED link management in settings.
-- [ ] Customize what is shown on the overview pag
+- [ ] Customize what is shown on the overview page

 ### User Experience
 - [ ] Add smooth transitions and animations across the app.